DevvitIO/DevvitIO_Project_Ideas/README.md

 A Discord bot for the server that announces new pull-requests / issue reports to the projects we make (Node.JS)

 *suggested by Lamp*

+### Checklist App
+A checklist (todo list) app, that let's a user create a checklist for the day.

+User can review his old checklists by day, create checklist templates and create checklist for the future.

+*suggested by hotborsh*